sayakpaul/portfolio/_posts/2020-04-20-sharing-work-effectively.md

 I generally keep the description to a maximum of _280 characters_ so that I can use it on Twitter as well.

-Now, coming to the platforms/communities, here are the recommendations:
+Now, coming to the platforms/communities, here are the recommendations (in no particular order):
 - HackerNews (https://news.ycombinator.com/newest)
 - Made With ML (https://madewithml.com/)
 - Reddit